vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 849 results, 839 thermochemistry_calculations_acetylene.csv

+# Data Analysis and Features Generation

+In previous section, it was demonstrated how thermochemistry of acetylene insertion reaction can be calculated given the energies of its every reactant.
+The calculations resulted in 839 thermochemistries for both insertion and protonation.
+Here, the focus will be on thermochemistry of the acetylene insertion reaction.
+The span of the different thermochemistry values is demonstrated on histogram below.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/edit/master/README.md) to maintain and preview the content for your website in Markdown files.